finteger/finteger.github.io/learning/layout.md

 images is too wide for its render box, wrap each image with an [`Expanded`][] widget.

-{% render docs/code-and-image.md,
-image:"fwe/layout/expanded_row.png",
-caption: "This figure shows a row widget with three children that are wrapped with `Expanded` widgets."
-alt: "A screenshot of three widgets, which take up exactly the amount of space available on the main axis.
-All three widgets are equal width." code:"
 ```dart
 Widget build(BuildContext context) {
   return const Row(